TeamBuilderApp/TeamBuilder/README.md

 Old repo: https://github.com/TeamBuilderAPI/TeamBuilder

 We are open source, and only use the simple standard MIT License.
-See LICENSE.md at this projects root.
+See LICENSE.md, at this projects root.
 There's nothing else to it!
-I highly encourage anyone at all, who feels inspired, to participate as freely as they desire to!
+I highly encourage that everyone possible, who feels inspired, to participate as freely as they desire to!

 Open Source Refereces: